Are you looking for the ultimate 5 days in London itinerary?

 The Tomb of the Unknown Soldier is located inside Henry VII’s chapel and is dedicated to the thousands of British soldiers who were killed during World War II.

-Stop 7: Visit The Iconic Houses of Parliament Building and Big Ben!
+Stop 7: Houses of Parliament Building and Big Ben

-One of the most well known and most frequently visited sites in London is the Parliament Building along with its Big Ben Tower!
-This is a must addition to your 5 days in London itinerary.
+One of the most well-known and most frequently visited sites in London is the Parliament Building along with its Big Ben Tower!
+This is a must-see on any London five-day itinerary.

 The Houses of Parliament building is also referred to as Westminster Palace.
 Tours are offered or you can rent an audio guide for a self-tour instead.

-Built in 1999 to usher in a new millenium, it is alternatively referred to as the Millenium Wheel.
+Built in 1999 to usher in a new millennium, it is alternatively referred to as the Millennium Wheel.

 This is a great attraction to add to your 5 days in London itinerary!